Saxifraga × arendsii

-Saxifraga × arendsii, the mossy saxifrage, is a perennial garden flowering plant.

-Taxonomy

-Saxifraga × arendsii is a group of hybrids having a complex crossbred heritage, mainly of Saxifraga exarata, Saxifraga hypnoides, Saxifraga moschata and Saxifraga rosacea.
+Saxifraga × arendsii, or as a cultivar group Saxifraga Mossy Group, known as the mossy saxifrage, is a perennial garden flowering plant.
+It is a group of horticultural hybrids having a complex crossbred heritage, mainly of Saxifraga moschata, Saxifraga rosacea, and Saxifraga granulata.

 Description

 Saxifraga × arendsii can reach a height of 5–10 cm.
 This evergreen perennial herbaceous plant has leaves arranged in a dense basal rosette.
 The surface-spreading, cushion to mound-forming, mossy leaves are glossy, bright green, linear, oval or oblong.
 Flowers are at the ends of short, strong stems.
 They are solitary, tiny, cup-shaped or star-shaped, and may be white, bright pink or dark red.
 They bloom from March to August.

-Distribution

-The original species plants for this hybrid are native of the far north up to the Arctic Circle.

-Habitat

-This hybrid mossy saxifrage grows well on rocky areas and in a rock wall crevices.